Can you use a heat press with parchment paper?

 Alternative to Teflon sheets

-Parchment paper is an excellent alternative to Teflon sheets when using a heat press.
-It pulls moisture away from the print during pressing and provides a clean, professional finish.
-Moreover, it is often cheaper and more readily available than Teflon sheets.
+Parchment paper is an excellent alternative to Teflon sheets when using one heat press.
+It draws moisture away from the print during pressing and ensures a sleek, professional finish.
+Moreover, it is often cheaper and easier to obtain than Teflon sheets.

 Tips for a smooth process

-To make using a heat press with parchment paper as smooth as possible, keep the following tips in mind:
+To use a heat press To make using parchment paper as smooth as possible, keep the following tips in mind:

 - Download the instructions for the paper and transfer you are using so you know exactly which settings to choose.